pixelhandler/blog/README.md

 ## Testing

 1. Start API server, (see ^), If needed, seed the db first
-1. `make test` launches testem and browsers to test in dev
+1. `ember test -s` launches testem and browsers to test in dev

 ## Code Quality